algorithm-archivists/algorithm-archive/contents/computus/computus.md

 The initial location of the Earth and Moon are initially shown an outline with an A at their center.
 After a full synodic lunar year (12 lunar months), another outline of the Earth and Moon are shown at position B, and after a full Gregorian year, they are shown in position C.
 An arc is then drawn showing the difference of 11 days between the Earth's position after a synodic year, and another arc is drawn to show the difference between the Moon's position after a full Gregorian year.

+Another way to interpret the Metonic is to imagine sinusoidal oscillations with frequencies corresponding to the Gregorian year and synodic months, as shown below:

+ADD IMAGE of 1-year sinusoid

+Here, we see an offset after one full Gregorian year and 12 Lunar months of 11 days.
+If we plot the entire 19-year cycle, we find no points at which the two oscillations meet on the axis except at the start of year 1 and end of year 19 (the beginning and en-points of the plot shown below).

+ADD IMAGE of 19-year sinusoid

 As a final note, there is a small offset in the Metonic cycle of 1 hour and 45 minutes every 19 years, so in 2500 years, it will be 8 days off.
 With this in-mind, we should be able to start discussing the algorithm, itself.